Sublimis/SteadyScreen/README.md

 To see the app in your native language, and to support the project!

 Also, translators are rewarded with free app licenses.
-Please contact us via email to obtain your license!
+Please [contact us via email](mailto:contact@urban-bike-computer.com?subject=Stilly_translation_license_request) to obtain your license!

 #### More info

 [https://urban-bike-computer.com/translate/](https://urban-bike-computer.com/translate/)

+## History

+The technology behind the Stilly first appeared in our [Urban Biker](https://urban-bike-computer.com/) app in late 2022.
+It took us a while to realize it was cool enough to release it as a separate semi-open source project.

+## Project components

+- [Stilly app](https://play.google.com/store/apps/details?id=com.sublimis.steadyscreen): The engine behind the scenes.
+- [SteadyService library](https://github.com/Sublimis/SteadyService): If you want to implement your own screen stabilizer service that won't need Stilly.
+- [SteadyViews library](https://github.com/Sublimis/SteadyViews): Ready-to-use "Steady…" implementations of most common Android layouts (like e.g. LinearLayout or ConstraintLayout).
+- [SteadyView library](https://github.com/Sublimis/SteadyView): Core classes and methods.
+To be used for custom View or ViewGroup implementations.